eddietal2/open-ai/README.md

 4) Run `ng serve` for a dev server.
     * Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 5) Run `ng serve --host [ip address]` for a dev server that runs over your network.
-This way, you can test it on different devices on the same network.
+This way, you can test it on different devices on the same network, like your phone.
     * ng serve --host 192.0.123.444 (example)
     * If you dont know your IP addres, use `ifconfig [MAC]` to check your network settings.